Meet Zena

 Compensation Board.
 She has also taught at women’s retreats for the YWCA.

 From 2004 to 2008 she owned Dakini Yoga Centre and is now free.
-Zena teaches yoga classes
+Zenna teaches yoga classes

 and workshops in Canada and internationally.
 She also offers private sessions.